deexithmn/Search_Movie/README.md

 # Serach_Movie
-Web app to search the movie using omdb API
+Node app to search the movie using omdb API built using the express, ejs and body parser npm packages.